 Carpentry Squares

-Carpentry Squares are very essential carpentry tools - building things that are square (or at exact angles) is every bit as important as building things that are level.
+Carpentry Squares are no doubt essential carpentry tools - constructing buildings that are square (or at exact angles) is as important as building things that are level.

-Four of the most common squares that I've used while building just about everything, from small crafts to residential structures, are the framing square, speed square, combination square and the try-square.
-The framing square and speed square are two of the carpentry squares that I use most often.
-They are very useful whether you are building stairs, framing a house, laying out a floor for tile installation, or making a picture frame.
+Four of the most common squares I have used while building just about everything, from small crafts to residential structures, are the framing square, speed square, combination square, and try-square.
+The framing square and speed square are the two I use most often on the job site.
+They are essential tools for building stairs and framing roofs.
+But are also used for laying out a floor for ceramic tile, squaring picture frames, or any of the many other purposes.

 Carpentry Squares

-The framing square, also called a rafter square or roofing square, is an essential tool for laying out stair stringers and for framing roofs.
-It is available in steel or aluminum and with, or without, the rafter length table printed on it.
+The framing square, also referred to as a rafter square or roofing square, is an essential tool for laying out stair stringers and framing roofs.
+It is available in steel or aluminum and with or without the rafter-length table printed on it.

 Framing Square

-If you are planning to do a lot of roof framing, and you are frequently cutting hip and valley rafters, I recommend the square with the hip/valley rafter length table printed on it.
+If you plan to do a lot of roof framing and frequently cutting hip and valley rafters, I recommend the square with the hip/valley rafter length table printed on it.
 It can be a real timesaver.
 You can use this table to compute the length differences of each hip or valley rafter based on the roof pitch and rafter spacing.

-The speed square (shown below) is another very useful carpentry square.
-One of the many reasons it is so useful is that it fits into your pouch.
-These squares are perfect for quickly marking angles on framing lumber.
-The angle indicators on the speed square come in two flavors, degrees and pitch.
+A Speed Square (shown below) is the most commonly used carpentry square at the construction site.
+One of the many reasons is that it fits into your tool belt.
+These squares are perfect for quickly squaring or marking angles on framing lumber.
+The angle indicators on the speed square come in two flavors: degrees and pitch.

 Once you have determined the pitch of your roof by laying out your rafters using your framing square, you can pull this little gem-of-a-tool out of your tool bag and quickly mark the correct angle for your rafter cuts.